dkarv/jdcallgraph/README.md

 - TRACE: Write a file called `trace.csv`.
 It contains one row per entry method and a list of methods that come after behind (Typically a list of methods covered per test).
 - COVERAGE: Write a `coverage.csv` file.
 The opposite of TRACE.
 For each method it lists the tests this method was covered in.
 - DATA: Also compute data dependency graphs.
 This will output them as .dot graph.

+#### Backend `javassist` (boolean)
+Decide which backend to use for the instrumentation.
+Since v0.2 ByteBuddy is the default (`javassist: false`).
+You can change this by setting this option to true.
+Note that Javassist is not compatible with Java 9, also the ByteBuddy backend is more tested.